Duval-dev/hello/README.md

 # hello
-iam Senior Developer and IT Manager
+Iam Senior Developer and IT Manager